LiaPlayground/BerLearn-Talk-2019/README.md

 ## BerLearn 2019

+    --{{0}}--
 On the next slide, I recorded a simple LiaScript development process.
-On the left you will see the text-format and on the right, the generated output, that is updated every time, when is hit save.
+On the left you will see the text-format (course-content) and on the right, the generated output, that is updated every time, when I hit save.

 ### Demo